prettier/eslint-config-prettier/README.md

 - Unset or any other value: First try eslint.config.js, then eslintrc.

 > **Warning**
-> The CLI helper tool imports `eslint/use-at-your-own-risk` for eslint.config.js (flat config), which may break at any time.
+> For eslint.config.js (flat config), the CLI helper tool imports `eslint/use-at-your-own-risk` which may break at any time.

 ### Legacy